devtooligan/awesome-huff/README.md

  - [hufflime](https://github.com/nguyenphuminh/hufflime) A Sublime Text package for Huff syntax highlighting.

 ## Huff articles
+ - [Testing and deploying Huff contracts](https://mirror.xyz/0xF314e9Cc3D5F382669eeB01d31f421aF931b9eBB/H9-kta5z47jO-_Fg9Hv93D6xHcPCFgvfxCIQ26zI5hk) How to write tests and deploy your Huff contracts by [0xasp_](https://twitter.com/0xasp_).
+ - [Which Smart Contract Language Is Right for Me?](https://blog.chain.link/solidity-vs-vyper/) A comparison of EVM languages benchmarked against Huff.
+Written by some gigachads.
  - [Entering the Huff Ecosystem](https://merkleplant.xyz/posts/entering-the-huff-ecosystem) A deep dive into [TSOwnable-huff](https://github.com/byterocket/TSOwnabe-Huff) by the author, [@merkleplant_eth](https://twitter.com/merkleplant_eth).
  - [Huff vs Yul for EVM Smart Contracts](https://medium.com/@jtriley15/huff-vs-yul-for-evm-smart-contracts-620d1d618197) A well written and informative introduction to Huff by [@jtriley](https://twitter.com/jtriley_eth)
+ - [Huff Challenge #1](https://mirror.xyz/seshanth.eth/8ZhSSQD3wRizdRXoseRPuk8lIjO0kpcvAym8KWm-WMM) A walkthrough and solution for the [first official Huff challenge](https://twitter.com/huff_language/status/1559658361469095936) by [@seshanth_](https://twitter.com/seshanth_).
+ - [Huff Challenge #12](https://seshanth.xyz/huff-challenge-2) A walkthrough and solution for the [second official Huff challenge](https://twitter.com/huff_language/status/1560016429096677377) by [@seshanth_](https://twitter.com/seshanth_).
  - [From Zero to Nowhere](https://medium.com/aztec-protocol/from-zero-to-nowhere-smart-contract-programming-in-huff-1-2-ba2b6de7fa83) An informative, 4 part series and deep dive into Huff written by the [team that developed Huff](https://github.com/AztecProtocol).

+## Huff videos
+ - [EVM Through HUFF: Devtooligan](https://www.youtube.com/watch?v=Rfaabjj7n9k) Demo of Huff including a walk through of SimpleStore.huff and a bytecode optimization challenge produced by [@SpearbitDAO](https://twitter.com/SpearbitDAO).
+ - [Devs Do Something #9 - Vex on Huff](https://www.youtube.com/watch?v=pOxRk6mbbFg) Interview with [@vex_0x](https://twitter.com/vex_0x), one of the core contributors to [huff-rs](https://github.com/huff-language/huff-rs).
+Lots of great discussion around the history and core concepts of Huff.
+ - [Huff Basics - OpenZeppelin](https://forum.openzeppelin.com/t/huff-basics-video-introduction-to-huff-programming-language/2384) A 2020 introduction to Huff by OpenZeppelin.
+This discusses the original version of Huff created by [Aztec](https://github.com/AztecProtocol).
+Unfortunately the video is not publicly available at this time ([although we're trying to change that](https://forum.openzeppelin.com/t/huff-basics-video-introduction-to-huff-programming-language/2384)).

+ ## Advanced EVM articles
  - [EVM Deep Dives: The Path to Shadowy Super](https://noxx.substack.com/p/evm-deep-dives-the-path-to-shadowy) A great series by [@noxx3xxon](https://twitter.com/noxx3xxon) with a very deep dive into the evm.
+ - [DeGatchi articles](https://degatchi.com/articles) Lots of alpha from [DeGatchi](https://twitter.com/DeGatchi), check out [Reversing The EVM: Raw Calldata](https://degatchi.com/articles/reading-raw-evm-calldata) and [A Low-Level Guide To Solidity's Storage Management](https://degatchi.com/articles/low_level_guide_to_soliditys_storage_management).
+ - [Jean Cavalerra - All About...](https://jeancvllr.medium.com/) Jean goes super deep on a lot of topics - must read for anyone serious about low-level EVM.

+## Projects using Huff in wild
+ - [HyVM](https://github.com/oguimbal/HyVM) Run arbitrary code on the EVM, part of [nested.fi](https://nested.fi/).
+ - [Weierstrudel](https://github.com/AztecProtocol/weierstrudel) This is the project that Huff was written for (written for the original version of Huff) and is used by the [Aztec Protocol](https://github.com/AztecProtocol).

 ## Huff projects you can learn from and contribute to
  - [huffmate](https://github.com/pentagonxyz/huffmate) A library of modern, hyper-optimized, and secure Huff contracts.
 Currently the gold standard of Huff libraries.